Plugin development for COVAS:NEXT

 Below is a list of plugin functions and when they are called.

-Remember to clean up references etc. in on_chat_stop()
+Remember to clean up references etc. in on_chat_stop().

-Function | Execution time |
+| Function | Execution time |

 __init__ |

-The constructor is executed imediately upon loading the entrypoint file. |
+The constructor is executed immediately upon loading the entrypoint file.
+Use this for initialization that doesn't require the PluginHelper. |

-register_settings() |
+settings_config |

-Settings are registered right after all plugins have been loaded. |
+Settings are defined as a class property and registered right after all plugins have been loaded. |

-on_plugin_helper_ready() |
+settings |

 on_chat_stop() |

-This function runs once the user stops the chat assistant.
+This function runs when the user stops the chat assistant.
 Use this for any cleanup between chat sessions. |